phdonner/phdonner/README.md

 * Make a Markdown compatible diagram with the Mermaid extension
 * Convert your Markdown document to PDF

+NB If you are already a registered GitHub user, you can experience the functionality of Visual Studio Code by replacing the `com` root of your GitHub web address of your repository to `dev`.
+Like this: github.`com`/<your GitHub name> -> github.`dev`/<your GitHub name>.
+This loads your contents in a browser version of Visual Studio Code.

 ### 📹 Tutorial videos on use of Markdown with Visual Studio Code

 [Note Taking with VS Code & Git](https://www.youtube.com/watch?v=Hgucu1ch3mo)